 Both Ukrainian and foreign venture capital funds are rather active in Ukraine, although foreign funds still tend to dominate Series A and later rounds of financing.
-Moreover, new foreign funds came to Ukraine in 2020-21, which increased the accessibility of venture capital investments.

 The government also participates in sponsoring the technology sector through the specially created Ukrainian Start-up Fund (see 2.3 Early-Stage Financing).
 However, for the time being, its share in the market is rather insignificant.